-The four miles of displays in this immense museum, range from ancient statues to Christian frescoes to modern paintings, culminating in the Raphael Rooms and Michelangelo's glorious Sistine Chapel.
-(If you have binoculars, bring them.)
-This is one of Europe's top three or four houses of art.
+The four miles of displays in this immense museum — from ancient statues to Christian frescoes to modern paintings — culminate in the Raphael Rooms and Michelangelo’s glorious Sistine Chapel.
+This is one of Europe’s top three or four houses of art.
 It can be exhausting, so plan your visit carefully, focusing on a few themes.
-Allow two hours for a quick visit, three or four hours for enough time to enjoy it.
+Allow two hours for a quick visit, three or four hours for enough time to enjoy it.&

-The casino is intended to make the wealthy feel comfortable while losing money.
-Charles Garnier designed the place (with an opera house inside) in 1878, in part to thank the prince for his financial help in completing Paris' Opéra Garnier (which the architect also designed).
+The casino is intended to make you feel comfortable while losing money.
+Charles Garnier designed the place (with an opera house inside) in 1878, in part to thank the prince for his financial help in completing Paris’ Opéra Garnier (which the architect also designed).
 The central doors provide access to slot machines, private gaming rooms, and the opera house.
 The private gaming rooms occupy the left wing of the building.
-Anyone over 21 (even in shorts, if before 20:00) can get as far as the one-armed bandits (push button on slot machines to claim your winnings), though you'll need decent attire to go any farther.
-After 20:00, shorts are off-limits anywhere.
-The scene is great at night — and downright James Bond–like in the private rooms.
-Men can rent a tie and jacket (necessary in the evening) at the bag check.
-Dress standards for women are far more relaxed — only tennis shoes are a definite no-no (tel.
-00-377/92 16 20 00).
+The scene, flooded with camera-toting tourists during the day, is great at night — and downright James Bond-like in the private rooms.
+This is your chance to rub elbows with some high rollers — provided you’re 18 or older (bring your passport as proof).
+Dress appropriately: During gambling hours, men need to wear a jacket and slacks; standards for women are more relaxed — only tennis shoes and beach attire are definite no-no's.

-Hi I'm Rick Steves.
-I'm standing atop one of Europe's tiniest countries.
-Europe has a handful of little "don't-blink-or-you'll-miss-it" countries like this one: The Vatican, Monaco, Andorra, Liechtenstein...and San Marino... and we're about to visit them all.
-This time, it's little Europe.
+Hi, I'm Rick Steves and I'm standing atop one of the tiniest countries in Europe.
+Europe has a handful of these little "don't-blink-or-you'll-miss-'em" lands: There's Andorra, Liechtenstein, Monaco, Vatican City, and San Marino...we're about to visit them all.
+This time, it's Little Europe.
 Thanks for joining us.

-In the Middle Ages, Europe was a patchwork of tiny dukedoms, princedoms, and feudal states.
-Germany alone — about the size of Montana — was fragmented into over 300 of these...each with its own petty leader, weights and measures, crown jewels, and curfew.
-Most of these "countries" were only as big as the distance a cannon could fire from the city walls.
-And today, only a few of Europe's mini-nations survive.
+Medieval Europe was a patchwork of miniscule dukedoms, princedoms, and feudal states.
+Modern-day Germany — about the size of Montana — was fragmented into over 300 of these...each with its own petty ruler, weights and measures, crown jewels, and curfew.
+These "countries" were only about as big as the distance a cannon could fire from the town walls.
+And today, only a handful of Europe's mini-nations survive.